xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/WAL.md

   single logfile can be executed and stored
 - *logfileSize*: the size of each write-ahead logfile
 - *historicLogfiles*: the maximum number of historic logfiles to keep
-- *reserveLogfiles*: the maximum number of reserve logfiles that ArangoDB allocates in the background
+- *reserveLogfiles*: the maximum number of reserve logfiles that AvocadoDB allocates in the background
 - *syncInterval*: the interval for automatic synchronization of not-yet synchronized write-ahead log data (in milliseconds)